cacquani/blog/blog_articles/00_setup_a_react_app.md

 compact structure ("one or more bundles") that works better when transferred over the web.

-The packages we need to install (again `npm install --save-dev`) are webpack, webpack-cli, webpack-dev-server, style-loader, css-loader, babel-loader.
+The packages we need to install (again `yarn add dev` or `npm install --save-dev`) are `webpack webpack-cli webpack-dev-server style-loader css-loader babel-loader`.

 What do these do?